Android 18: Voice actors

 In the Japanese version of the entire Dragon Ball anime series and subsequent related media, Android 18 is voiced by Miki Itō.

 In English, Android 18 is voiced by Meredith McCoy in the Funimation dub of Dragon Ball Z and Dragon Ball GT except for Dragon Ball Z Kai, where she is voiced by Colleen Clinkenbeard.
 However, since Battle of Gods, Meredith has returned to the role.
+In the Ocean Group dub of the Cell arc, 18 was voiced by Farrell Spence, and later by Willow Johnson in the Buu arc.
 In Bang Zoom! dub, Android 18 is voiced by Tamara Ryan.

 Abilities

-Despite being referred to as an Android or Cyborg and commonly regarded as such, Android 18 is practically neither.
+Despite being referred to as an Android, commonly regarded as such, Android 18 is a cyborg.
 Bulma stated while looking at 17's blueprint that he and 18 were human-based, but just about everything has been enhanced with bio-organic components.
-Her only mechanical parts are the emergency deactivation controller, a self-destruction device (removed), and a small perpetual energy reactor that provides them with inexhaustible energy and stamina.
+Her only mechanical parts are the emergency deactivation controller, a self-destruction device (removed), and a small perpetual energy reactor that provides her with inexhaustible energy and stamina.

 Dragon Ball Super reaffirms this, with Gohan stating that the androids have been modified on a cellular level to be superhuman.
 Furthermore, Gero's experiments on her do not impede her ability to reproduce, as evidenced by her giving birth to a healthy daughter, Marron.